 The stairwell really needed some brightening and softening.

-Painting the walls and trim in soft colors, as well as installing plush carpet throughout, definitely set a better tone.
+Painting the walls and trim in soft colors, as well as installing plush carpet with good underlay throughout, definitely set a better tone.

-Finally, any light fixture would have be an improvement to what we had before the renovation.
+Finally, any light fixture would have be an improvement to what we had prior to the basement renovation.

-To bring in a touch of nostalgia to the space, we added an antique nickel prism glass pendant that mimics the reeded glass in our snack bar cabinet doors.
+To bring in a touch of nostalgia, we added an antique nickel prism glass pendant that mimics the reeded glass in our snack bar cabinet doors.

 Remaining on our list is installing the marble mosaic backsplash.
 It isn’t anything we have done before, but I’m told it’s quite simple.
 If you have any advice, I welcome it!

+So there’s our basement renovation before and after!
 Next we will be furnishing and decorating the space.
-I have gathered a few goodies already and I’ll be updating the process as we go along.
+I have gathered a few goodies already, so look for progress updates as we go along.

 A big thank you to all of you for your support and cheerleading throughout this basement renovation process.
 It was great to have your input.
 We make a great team, don’t we?